-PET is subject to the same rules of the Administration of Justice Act as the rest of the police including the complaint system.
-Furthermore, PET is subject to different forms of external control.
+PET is in general subject to the same rules of the Administration of Justice Act as the rest of the police including the complaint system.
+More intrusive investigative steps taken by the PET are subject to judicial control under the provisions of the Administration of Justice Act.
+Measures such as searches and wiretapping of telephone lines etc. can - in general - only be performed by PET after obtaining a court order.
+PET is also subject to control by the Parliamentary Ombudsman.

+Furthermore, PET is subject to other forms of external control.

 For instance, the Ministry of Justice supervises PET on behalf of the Danish Government, and PET is subject to instructions of the Ministry of Justice.
-In this connection, it should be mentioned that the Ministry of Justice must be informed of general and specific circumstances which are of fundamental importance to the work of PET.
+In this connection, it should be mentioned that according to the PET Act, the service must inform the Ministry of Justice of general and specific circumstances which are of fundamental importance to the work of PET.

-According to consolidation Act no. 937 of 26 August 2014, the Parliamentary Committee on the Security and Intelligence Service and the Danish Defence Intelligence Service (the Intelligence

-Services Committee) must also be notified of the general instructions and guidelines that apply to the work of PET and be informed of circumstances regarding security of importance to the work of PET.
+According to consolidation Act no. 937 of 26 August 2014, the Parliamentary Committee on the Security and Intelligence Service and the Danish Defence Intelligence Service (the Intelligence Services Committee) must also be notified of the general instructions and guidelines that apply to the work of PET and be informed of circumstances regarding security of importance to the work of PET.